ndelepine/reach4me/README.md

 # reach4me

-A Python Library to send message to people, using different alerting tools like emailing, Twilio, Octopush.
+reach4me is a messaging Python library that combine different alerting tools to send messages with text.

+It currently support sending emails through SMTP, and SMS through Twilio and Octopush.